Renater/SIPMediaDeploy/ansible/roles/status-checker/README.md

 ## Variables

 The variables defines in `defaults/main.yml` are to be overwritten by real values :
-* `webserver_user`: The user used to set up the webserver .
+* `webserver_user`: the user used to set up the webserver.
-* `webserver_directory`: The working directory for the webserver.
+* `webserver_directory`: the working directory for the webserver.
-* `service_name`: The service on which the status check is to be performed .
+* `service_name`: the service on which the status check is to be performed.

-The variables defined in `vars/main.yml` are defining a few package versions .
+The variables defined in `vars/main.yml` are defining a few package versions.

 ## Example Playbook